 The photo shows the preference control slide in units at a TXE2 exchange on display at Avoncroft Museum, Bromsgrove.
 This type of electronic exchange with a reed relay switching matrix was introduced in 1968.
 The preference keys are mounted on the top shelf of the Calling Number Generator rack, disabling its function in allocating customers to the equipment that receives the number dialled, thereby stopping them making calls.

 The red keys have little spring plates to stop them being accidentally operated.
 The nine keys in a group are the local control of the preference level.
-The other unit with a single 'Test' red key is the remote control unit, allowing the preference level to be set firstly by calling an ex-directory number to prime the system and then dialling a second ex-directory numbers within three minutes to switch the preference on or off.
+The other unit with a single 'Test' red key is the remote control unit, allowing the preference level to be set firstly by calling an ex-directory number to prime the system, and then dialling a second ex-directory number within three minutes, to switch the preference on or off.
 In all cases, the master key, top left on the group of nine must be operated to enable both local or remote control.